About Airport Link Company

 The tunnel and the Airport Line stations were constructed during 1995 – 2000.
 The project cost $900 million, created 3,000 jobs and was opened in readiness for the Olympics on the 21st May 2000.
 This completed project was named Airport Link and was the largest single transport infrastructure project associated with the Sydney Olympics.

-Today, Airport Link has emerged to become an important part of Sydney’s Public Transport Network and reached a peak of 27.5 million passengers during 2019.
+Today, Airport Link has emerged to become an important part of Sydney’s Public Transport Network and the airport line stations have accommodated more than 20 million passengers during the past year.

 Why do you pay extra to use Airport Link, at the Airport Stations, compared to other trains in Sydney?